 - Information and suggestions to all employees on how to prepare themselves, their family and/or homes in advance of a storm.
-This may include supplying reading materials from the Red Cross Ready program, (how to make an emergency kit for your family, how to make a plan, how to get information during an incident).
-Responsibility: Employee Communications. - Liaise with the EAP to assist with employee issues regarding the emergency event. - Refer the affected employee(s) to the appropriate resources, both internal and external (EAP) for guidance with their specific situation.
+This may include supplying reading materials from the Red Cross Ready program, (how to make an emergency kit for your family, how to make a plan, how to get information during an incident). - Liaise with the EAP to assist with employee issues regarding the emergency event. - Refer the affected employee(s) to the appropriate resources, both internal and external (EAP), for guidance regarding their specific situation.